logos-maker/VST2/README.md

 And any resemblance of the original API is well motivated as it's not even prohibited to make use of the original API without any violation of any original VST2 licenses.

 This makes compiled binaries for the most amount of music programs, with the least amount of code and dependencies.
-It currently only supports 64-bit platforms.
-But you can make 32-bit plugs if you change 2 or 3 lines.

 I have kept the code size as low as possible, and made it compatible with Linux and Windows without any third party libraries, relying only on well established standards.
 This will make it compatible to the most systems even when compiling on a Linux machine and compile to Windows.